Kevin van Veen: Motherwell

 On 2 July 2021, van Veen signed for Scottish Premiership side Motherwell.
 His move there saw him reunited with ex-Scunthorpe manager, Graham Alexander.
 He made his debut in a 1–0 win against Queen's Park in the Scottish League Cup, and made his Scottish Premier League debut (and scored his first goal) in a 3–2 loss to Hibernian.
 Despite losing the game, former Scotland internationals Steven Naismith and Chris Iwelumo praised van Veen's performance.
 Iwelumo commented that "[van Veen] was outstanding", while Naismith remarked "it all seemed to click" for the striker on his debut.
 On 12 February 2022, van Veen scored in a 2–1 victory to Aberdeen.
 After the game, van Veen claimed the Aberdeen defenders – specifically Declan Gallagher and David Bates, punched him in the ribs in an attempt to provoke a reaction.
 Van Veen claimed there were similar actions in Motherwell's 2–0 victory over Aberdeen earlier in the year – suggesting Scott Brown tried provoking him to get him sent off.
 In his debut campaign, van Veen scored 9 goals in 32 league appearances as Motherwell finished fifth in the 2021–22 season.

-On 26 July 2022, van Veen signed a one-year extension to his contract, keeping him at Motherwell until the summer of 2024. van Veen opened his account for the season on the opening day, in a 1–0 victory against St Mirren. van Veen has scored 25 goals, from 40 appearances, in all competitions, including hattricks against Inverness Caledonian Thistle and Ross County.
+On 26 July 2022, van Veen signed a one-year extension to his contract, keeping him at Motherwell until the summer of 2024. van Veen opened his account for the season on the opening day, in a 1–0 victory against St Mirren. van Veen has scored 25 goals, from 40 appearances, in all competitions, including hat-tricks against Inverness Caledonian Thistle and Ross County.
 From 4 March to 28 May 2023, van Veen scored in every game – the first time a Motherwell player scored in seven consecutive league games since Dixie Deans in the 1968–69 season.
-On 25 May, by scoring in ten league games consecutively, he equaled Motherwell's top-flight consecutive scoring record set in 1920 by Hughie Ferguson.
-He also equaled the consecutive scoring record of modern era Scottish football held by Mark Viduka and Marco Negri.
+On 25 May, by scoring in ten league games consecutively, he equalled Motherwell's top-flight consecutive scoring record set in 1920 by Hughie Ferguson.
+He also equalled the consecutive scoring record of modern era Scottish football held by Mark Viduka and Marco Negri.
 On 28 May, he scored in the final game of the 2022–23 season, and set a new league and club record by scoring in eleven games consecutively.
 Similar to the end of 2016, another Chinese Super League club, this time Changchun Yatai, had offered Motherwell a six figure sum for the striker, but this offer was turned down.
 For his goal scoring heroics, van Veen was named in the PFA Scotland Team of the Year and was nominated for the PFA Scotland Players' Player of the Year award.

 Groningen

-In June 2023 it was announced that Van Veen would return to the Netherlands and join FC Groningen, relegated from the Eredivisie to Eerste Divisie, for the 2023–24 season.
+In June 2023, it was announced that Van Veen would return to the Netherlands and join FC Groningen, relegated from the Eredivisie to Eerste Divisie, for the 2023–24 season.

 Van Veen returned to Scottish football soon afterwards, joining Kilmarnock on loan on 1 February 2024.

 On 31 August 2024, he returned to Scotland on loan once again, this time joining St Mirren.
-However his loan was terminated due to domestic abuse charges.
+However, his loan was terminated due to domestic abuse charges.